Welcome to Class 5

 On our page you will find class and curriculum information as well as weekly learning reviews.
 Remember check every week for updates!

 For more information about what to expect from Class 5, please click here.

 Teaching Assistant: Mrs Thorne

-This term's home learning menu will be found here.
+This term's home learning can be found here.

 Here is the reading menu for this term.
 They are for the children to work on at home and in school.
 If they complete a line or four corners, they get a bookmark/sticker and once they complete a full house they get to choose a book from Mrs Hard's special box.
 We ask parents to sign to show that they have completed the challenge.

-We hope to encourage a wide reading diet and to support the children in reading daily and developing a good stamina for reading in order to complete the whole menu by Christmas.
+We hope to encourage a wide reading diet and to support the children in reading daily and developing a good stamina for reading in order to complete the whole menu by Easter.